 - buy refillable items – the refills are usually cheaper

 - tupperware-style or empty ice cream containers can be used for packed lunch boxes rather than using foil and cling film

 - support your local milkman – the glass bottles are reused on average 13 times before they are recycled

 Eight million disposable nappies are thrown away every day in the UK.
-This is bad for the environment and costs Derbyshire residents around £1.2m a year in disposal costs.
+This is bad for the environment and costs Derbyshire residents around £1.2 million a year in disposal costs.

 Using modern real nappies is easy, can save you money and reduces what you throw away.
 Find out more of the benefits of real nappies, including the £25 cash back we offer.

 Did you know that unwanted mail makes up around 5% of our waste?
 Most unwanted mail is thrown away unread, wasting resources and adding to waste disposal costs.